 Regular events are focused on fun and social aspects, not enforcement.
 Most tournaments are run at this level unless they offer sizeable prizes or invitations.
 Some Junior tournaments may also be run at this level even if they do offer sizeable prizes or invitations.
-Players are expected to know most of the game rules, may have heard of policy and what is "really bad", but generally play in a fashion similar to the way they do at home.
-Players are still responsible for following the rules, but the penalties tend to be less severe.
+Players are expected to know most of the game rules, may have heard of policy and what is "really bad", but generally play in a fashion similar to the way he or she does at home.
+Players are still responsible for following the rules, but the penalties tend to be less severe, and the focus is on education and sportsmanship over technically precise play.